Bachelor of Commerce

 Subjects and courses

-You should aim to take the core courses in your first year of study as they provide a good grounding and are required for entry to some 200 and 300-level courses.
-However, you can take some of these courses in your second and third years depending on the requirements of your major.
+You should aim to complete the core courses in your first year of study as they provide a good general business background and are required for entry to some 200 and 300-level courses.
+However, you can complete some of these courses in your second and third years depending on the requirements of your major.

 Commerce major subjects